Jgoldenusr/14.Inventory-app/README.md

 ## About the project

-This website was made for the "Inventory Application " challenge on TheOdinProject.com.
+This website was made for the "Inventory Application" challenge on TheOdinProject.com.

 This project is meant to showcase the NodeJS skills learned so far, mainly: